Enhancing Table Reasoning with Deterministic Table-State Rewards: Related Work

-TableQA requires understanding structured tables to infer answers \cite{10.1609/aaai.v37i11.26536, cheng-etal-2024-call}.
-Early approaches relied on semantic parsing and pre-training \cite{jiang2022omnitab, lee-etal-2025-dcg}, while recent advances with LLMs and VLMs enable more complex reasoning \cite{pal-etal-2023-multitabqa, lee2024learninge, zhu-etal-2025-statschartmwp}.
-Modern methods emphasize symbolic and multi-step reasoning, integrating executable programs with QA generation \cite{cheng2023binding, zhang-etal-2024-syntqa} and retrieval-augmented strategies \cite{lin-etal-2023-inner, wu-etal-2023-tacr}.
-Sequential Planning frameworks iteratively transform tables using predefined tools \cite{10.14778/3659437.3659452, wang2024chainoftable}, whereas Compositional Planning decomposes queries into subproblems \cite{wang-etal-2023-know, 10.1145/3539618.3591708, jiang-etal-2023-structgpt}, with additional enhancements in decomposition and causal analysis \cite{ji2025treeoftable,yang2025triples,yang2025causality}.
-Search-based methods employ Monte Carlo Tree Search \cite{10.1007/s10462-022-10228-y} and process-supervised rewards \cite{li2025alphasql, zhang2025rewardsqlboostingtexttosqlstepwise}, with progressive verification for multi-step reasoning \cite{hong-etal-2025-data}.
-However, most existing approaches rely on internal reasoning traces or specific execution environments, which may lead to information loss and undetected errors without explicit grounding.
-Our work addresses this gap by proposing verifiable and deterministic stepwise feedback \ourmetric{} on the table state transition.
+\textbf{Table Reasoning.} Table reasoning requires understanding structured tables to infer answers~\cite{10.1609/aaai.v37i11.26536, cheng-etal-2024-call}.
+Early approaches relied on semantic parsing and pre-training~\cite{jiang2022omnitab, lee-etal-2025-dcg}, with execution-grounded systems such as TAPAS~\cite{herzig-etal-2020-tapas}, TaBERT~\cite{yin2020tabertpretrainingjointunderstanding}, TAPEX~\cite{liu2022tapex}, and RAT-SQL~\cite{wang-etal-2020-rat} obtaining intermediate supervision through trained encoders or runnable SQL executors. \ourmodel{} is complementary, offering a training-free, executor-free state signal that applies wherever a serialized table can be produced.
+Recently, advanced LLMs and VLMs have enabled complex reasoning via symbolic and multi-step reasoning~\cite{pal-etal-2023-multitabqa, lee2024learninge, zhu-etal-2025-statschartmwp}, integrating executable programs with QA generation~\cite{cheng2023binding, zhang-etal-2024-syntqa} and retrieval-augmented strategies~\cite{lin-etal-2023-inner, wu-etal-2023-tacr}.
+Sequential Planning frameworks iteratively transform tables using predefined tools~\cite{10.14778/3659437.3659452, wang2024chainoftable}, whereas Compositional Planning decomposes queries into subproblems~\cite{wang-etal-2023-know, 10.1145/3539618.3591708, jiang-etal-2023-structgpt}, with additional enhancements in decomposition and causal analysis~\cite{ji2025treeoftable,yang2025triples,yang2025cit}.
+Search-based methods employ Monte Carlo Tree Search~\cite{10.1007/s10462-022-10228-y}, process-supervised rewards~\cite{li2025alphasql, zhang2025rewardsqlboostingtexttosqlstepwise,zou2026tattoo}, and progressive verification for multi-step reasoning~\cite{hong-etal-2025-data,chegini-etal-2025-repanda}.
+Other recent table reasoning systems push in complementary directions through trained trajectory pruning and verifier-guided reinforcement learning~\cite{yang2025tablegptr1advancingtabularreasoning,guo2026rethinkingtablepruningtableqa}.
+We include a more detailed comparison against concurrent work in \cref{sec:additional-related-work}.
+Nevertheless, these approaches rely on internal reasoning traces and task-specific executors, limiting the transferability of the supervision signal across pipelines.
+Our work addresses this gap by studying a lightweight deterministic reward for table-state transitions.